Irish Legion: Actions

 Early in 1813 the Irish Regiment was ordered to merge the three existing battalions into two full-strength war battalions.
 Command of the 1st Battalion went to Chef de Bataillon John Tennent and that of the 2nd Battalion to Chef de Bataillon Hugh Ware.
-On 1 February they broke camp and made a long winter march to Magdeberg.
+On 1 February they broke camp and made a long winter march to Magdeburg.
 The Irish Regiment made forced marches to arrive on the battlefield of Bautzen during the morning of 21 May, the second day of the battle.
 At the head of Puthod’s Division they attacked Barclay’s Corps on the extreme allied right.

 On 26 May they fought with distinction at the Battle of Hanau under the direct command of the emperor.
 The Irish were rewarded by being given the honour of posting guard at the town of Lignitz (Legnica) for Napoleon until the Imperial Guard arrived and relieved them.

 On 16 August, at the end of the brief armistice, Puthod's Division, including Vacherau's Brigade (The Irish Regiment, 134th & 143rd Regiments), were assembled at Goldberg in Silesia.
 On the eighteenth Blucher’s cavalry made contact with Puthod.
 The regiment formed squares to repel a cavalry attack: the squares held fast, and after a number of attempts to break them, the enemy backed off and brought forward artillery.
 They were then easy targets for cannon fire, losing 400 men before retiring in good order.